 What are dental implants?

-Dental implants are titanium screws placed into the jawbone to replace the root of a missing tooth.
+Dental implants are titanium or ceramic screws placed into the jawbone to replace the root of a missing tooth.
 There are different types of dental implants.
 They can support one or more false teeth and can also be used for crowns, bridges and dentures.
 Titanium is used because it is accepted well by the body and fuses easily with the surrounding bone it has been implanted into.

 Dr Gahan uses Straumann dental implants.
 The Swiss company developed the world’s first one-stage dental implant in 1974 and is considered by most implantologists to offer the best dental implant system thanks to its quality manufacturing and high success rate among patients.
 They have shown 95-99% survival rates in clinical studies.
 Straumann apply a special coating called SLActive® to their dental implants, which increases the healing bond between implant and bone.
 This means the crown can be fitted to the implant around six weeks from the implant being placed, rather than the usual 12-14 weeks.